-Augmented makeup is the future of cosmetics
+“Augmented” makeup is the future of cosmetics

 Tom Cheesewright, UK business consultant and makeup expert

-The induced industry is also growing
+The related industries are also growing

 The technology will, in fact, apply a mask made by training the system with thousands of photos and 3D models of the faces of real people.
 And this mask will constitute in different forms all the cosmetics to try, adapted to the unique shape of our face.